canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/migrate-from-pre-extension.rst

 The extension-based documentation starter pack provides a set of features and configurations that are common across Canonical documentation projects.
 Key components, such as configuration and styling, are loaded as an add-on to your documentation project.
 It can significantly reduce maintenance concerns when managing your documentation.

+If you would like to upgrade an extension-based starter pack to the latest version, refer to our :ref:`general guide for upgrading starter packs <upgrade-new-starter-pack>`.

 Update to the last pre-extension version
 ----------------------------------------